rasj81/MeteoriteAnalytics/README.md

 ![Screenshot of Meteorite Dataflow.](meteorite_dataflow.png)

+*These instructions assume a linux-like OS (Linux, Windows Subsystem for Linux, MacOS Terminal).
+You may need to modify commands to suit your environment* \

 1. Download the project to your local storage and unzip it in a convenient location
 ```
 wget -qO- https://github.com/rasj81/MeteoriteAnalytics/archive/refs/heads/main.zip | unzip file.zip